tlswg/tls13-spec/draft-ietf-tls-tls13.md

        CipherSuite TLS_NULL_WITH_NULL_NULL             = { 0x00,0x00 };

 The following cipher suite definitions, defined in {{RFC5288}, are used for server-authenticated (and optionally client-authenticated) Diffie-Hellman.
-DH denotes cipher suites in which the server's certificate contains the Diffie-Hellman parameters signed by the certificate authority (CA).
 DHE denotes ephemeral Diffie-Hellman, where the Diffie-Hellman parameters are signed by a signature-capable certificate, which has been signed by the CA. The signing algorithm used by the server is specified after the DHE component of the CipherSuite name.
-The server can request any signature-capable certificate from the client for client authentication, or it may request a Diffie-Hellman certificate.
-Any Diffie-Hellman certificate provided by the client must use the parameters (group and generator) described by the server.
+The server can request any signature-capable certificate from the client for client authentication.

       CipherSuite TLS_RSA_WITH_AES_128_GCM_SHA256 = {0x00,0x9C}
       CipherSuite TLS_RSA_WITH_AES_256_GCM_SHA384 = {0x00,0x9D}